saisrikar8/Adventure-Game-ironmachine/README.md

 You have 3 refills left
 ```

+The example above shows your status at the beginning of the game.
+Throughout the game, your status will keep changing.
+Have fun!

 ### You are in pursuit!
 The cops are on your tail!
 You speed through the roads of San Francisco.
 You hear the cops talking.
 "Dispatch.
 I have a visual of the suspect.
-Calling for backup.
-I repeat!
-Calling for backup."
+Calling for backup!
+Over."
 Escape the cop before the dispatcher sends backup!